natevw/fermata/README.md

        console.log("Here are your frobbles, sir!", result);
     });

-Fermata turns the REST server into a native JavaScript ([proxy](http://wiki.ecmascript.org/doku.php?id=harmony:proxies)) object.
-Paths in the URL become "dotted" property lookups, and a `GET` request is as easy as passing a result callback to any path component.
+***Fermata turns URLs into native JavaScript objects!***
+Paths become "dotted" property lookups, and a `GET` request is as easy as passing your "return value" callback to any path component.
 It really couldn't get much cleaner.

 Need to add query parameters?
 Append a dictionary object before providing the callback function: